Reports to: Healing Tree Manager

-- Maine LCSW or LMSW-CC license required; OSWC strongly preferred
+- State of Maine LMSW-CC license; LCSW strongly preferred

 Ability to read, analyze, and interpret complex documents.
 Ability to effectively communicate with employees, clients, Board members, donors and potential donors, volunteers, consultants, advisors, and members of the community.

-Requires intermediate or better proficiency with Microsoft Office 365 including Word, Excel and Outlook, or equivalent.
+Proficiency with or the ability to quickly learn the organizations client management system (Mindbody).
+Requires intermediate or better proficiency with Microsoft Office 365 including Word, Excel, and Outlook, or equivalent.

 Responsibility for Confidential Matters